-You typically define a project-specific fixture which uses xprocess internally:
+You typically define a project-specific fixture which uses xprocess internally.
+Following are two examples:

-# content of conftest.py import pytest from xprocess import ProcessStarter @pytest.fixture def myserver(xprocess): class Starter(ProcessStarter): pattern = "PATTERN" args = ['command', 'arg1', 'arg2'] logfile = xprocess.ensure("myserver", Starter) conn = # create a connection or url/port info to the server yield conn xprocess.getinfo("myserver").terminate() # clean up afterwards
+# content of conftest.py import pytest from xprocess import ProcessStarter @pytest.fixture def myserver(xprocess): class Starter(ProcessStarter): # startup pattern pattern = "PATTERN" # command to start process args = ['command', 'arg1', 'arg2'] # ensure process is running and return its logfile logfile = xprocess.ensure("myserver", Starter) conn = # create a connection or url/port info to the server yield conn # clean up whole process tree afterwards xprocess.getinfo("myserver").terminate()

 The xprocess.ensure method takes the name of an external process and will make sure it is running during your testing phase.
 Also, you are not restricted to having a single external process at a time, xprocess can be used to handle multiple diferent processes or several instances of the same process.

 Your Starter must be a subclass of ProcessStarter where the required information to start a process instance will be provided: